Infineon/mtb-example-psoc4-comparing-two-external-voltages-using-lpcomp/README.md

 Vplus | P0[0] | P0[0] | P0[2] | P1[1] | P1[1]
 Vminus | P0[1] | P0[1] | P0[3] | P1[2] | P1[2]

-> **Note:** Some of the PSoC&trade; 4 kits ship with KitProg2 installed.
+> **Note:** Some of the PSOC&trade; 4 kits ship with KitProg2 installed.
 The ModusToolbox&trade; requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 ## Software setup